 3) Body Scan Technique

-Most people are so focused on tasks that we overlook the messages our bodies are trying to tell us.
+Most people are so focused on the outside world and tasks that they overlook the messages our bodies are trying to tell us.
 Most people are only aware of babies when they are in pain.
-So, the body scanning method is an excellent process to use to get in touch with ourselves, reduce the stress that may be accumulating and identify those places that need attention.
+The body scanning method is an excellent process to use to get in touch with ourselves.
+It can help us identify the places that need attention.
 The process of scanning is also relaxing and helps release stress.

 The “body scan technique” is something you can use when you lay down to rest or as you are going to sleep at night.